ctaylo21/TypescriptReactBoilerplate/README.md

 Do you want to verify your tests work in the browser?
 That's also supported out of the box.

 The provided `npm` commands will watch your source and automatically reload your tests so feedback is __automatic__ and __fast__, just like it should be.

+### Best Practices
+All the best practices for a project should be available from the beginning of your project.
+This boilerplate is constantly updated to include some of the best tools and libraries to ensure your JavaScript project is professional-grade.

+Some examples of these feature include:
+- Automated linting of files on git commit via [lint-staged](https://www.npmjs.com/package/lint-staged)
+- Hot reloading of source code for both tests and application code via [webpack](https://webpack.js.org/) and [webpack-dev-server](https://github.com/webpack/webpack-dev-server)

 ## Usage